 - Wash your hands after coughing or sneezing.

-- Wash your hands if they're dirty, after using the bathroom, and before eating.
+- Wash your hands after using the bathroom and before eating.

 - Wash your hands with soap and water for at least 20 seconds.